-VST Controls
+General Controls

-VST related controls live in a section at the very bottom of the deputy's user interface.
-Besides the program selector and a switch for linear or circular knob control there are also some "tweak" parameters: the number of Poly voices (12, 32, 61) to reduce computational load, the split point between the keyboard zones, and the Ensemble mode (mono or stereo).
-Furthermore, two LEDs report the status of the Mono and Poly sections (on or off).
+Some general controls live in a section at the very bottom of the Deputy's user interface.
+Besides the program selector there are also some "tweak" parameters: The number of Poly voices (12, 32, 61) to reduce computational load, the split point between the keyboard zones, and the Ensemble mode (mono or stereo).
+Furthermore, the MIDI Learn switch (see section MIDI Learn) is followed by two LEDs that report the status of the Mono and Poly sections (on or off).

-A quite handy tool is the parameter display: At start-up it displays the software version while as soon as a parameter is edited the respective value is shown.
-By clicking the display the user can select any of the deputy's parameters from a list menu to determine the current value.
+A quite handy tool is the parameter display: At start-up it displays the software version while as soon as one hoovers over a parameter the respective value is shown.